-As of March 31, 2021 Pro forma as
+As of March 31, 2021

-(in thousands) Actual Pro forma(1) adjusted(2)
+(in thousands) Actual Actual Pro forma(1) Pro forma as adjusted(2)(3)

 Combined and Consolidated Balance Sheet Information:

-Cash and cash equivalents \$168,436 \$ 168,436 \$ 372,375
+Cash and cash equivalents \$168,436 \$ 168,436 \$ 328,851

-Total assets 180,603 180,603 384,542
+Total assets 180,603 180,603 341,018

-Working capital(3) 162,616 162,616 366,555
+Working capital(4) 162,616 162,616 323,031

 Total liabilities 10,047 10,047 10,047

 Convertible preferred stock 231,172

-Total stockholders' (deficit) equity (60,616) 170,556 374,495
+Total stockholders' (deficit) equity (60,616) 170,556 330,971

-- (1) The pro forma balance sheet data give effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of March 31, 2021 into an aggregate of 31,068,116 shares of common stock upon the closing of this offering. - (2) The pro forma as adjusted balance sheet data give effect to (i) the pro forma adjustments above described in footnote (1) and (ii) the receipt of \$203.9 million in estimated net proceeds from the sale of 11,700,000 shares of common stock in this offering, at the initial public offering price of \$19.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses. - (3) We define working capital as current assets less current liabilities.
+- (1) The pro forma balance sheet data give effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of March 31, 2021 into an aggregate of 31,068,116 shares of common stock upon the closing of this offering. - (2) The pro forma as adjusted balance sheet data give effect to (i) the pro forma adjustments above described in footnote (1) and (ii) the receipt of \$160.4 million in estimated net proceeds from the sale of 9,750,000 shares of common stock in this offering, at an assumed initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated price range set forth on the cover of this prospectus, would increase (decrease) each of our pro forma as adjusted cash and cash equivalents, total assets, working capital and total stockholders' equity (deficit) by approximately \$9.1 million, assuming that the number of shares offered, as set forth on the cover of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares of common stock offered would increase (decrease) each of our pro forma as adjusted cash and cash equivalents, total assets, working capital and total stockholders' equity (deficit) by approximately \$16.7 million, assuming the assumed initial public offering price per share as set forth on the cover of this prospectus remains the same and after deducting estimated underwriting discounts and commissions.
+The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing. - (4) We define working capital as current assets less current liabilities